UniCredit CEO looks to speed up plan to hive off foreign assets: source

-MILAN (Reuters) - UniCredit CRDI.MI Chief Executive Jean Pierre Mustier is looking to speed up plans to hive off the Italian bank's foreign assets as it prepares to appoint a new board in the spring, a person familiar with the matter said on Tuesday.
+MILAN (Reuters) - UniCredit Chief Executive Jean Pierre Mustier is looking to speed up plans to hive off the Italian bank’s foreign assets as it prepares to appoint a new chairman in the spring, a person familiar with the matter said on Tuesday.

 UniCredit has been studying a possible separation of its domestic and foreign operations, in an effort to improve funding costs for Italy’s only globally systemically relevant bank.

-Il Sole 24 Ore reported on Tuesday that Mustier would like to submit the plan to the board before the end of the year, adding directors were split on the issue and would prefer to wait until a new board is in place.
+Il Sole 24 Ore reported on Tuesday that Mustier would like to submit the plan to the board before the end of the year, adding directors were split on the issue and would prefer to wait until a new board is in place next spring.

 The person confirmed Mustier wanted to press ahead with the scheme without waiting for a new board, but added that the project could encounter significant technical difficulties, linked, for example, to the bank’s IT systems.